-Backstab, Beheading, Berserk, Brace, Cleave, Commanding Presence, Desert Warrior, Eagle Eye, Feint, Ferocity, Field Commander, Forest Warrior, Group Attack, Hail of Arrows, Hardy, Hate, Hide, Hunter, Ice Warrior, Immunity, Indomitable Will, Inspiration, Killing Stroke, Leap, Magic Resistance, Outmaneuver, Ram Attack, Secondary Attack, Sense Presence, Shield Wall, Stalk, Steadfast, Stealth, Trample, Tunnel, Warmaster,
+Backstab, Beheading, Berserk, Blind Fighting, Blood Frenzy, Brace, Chameleon, Cleave, Climb, Cold Blooded, Commanding Presence, Desert Warrior, Eagle Eye, Execution, Feast, Feint, Ferocity, Field Commander, Forest Warrior, Group Attack, Hail of Arrows, Hardy, Hate, Hide, Hunter, Ice Warrior, Immunity, Indomitable Will, Inspiration, Killing Stroke, Leap, Magic Resistance, Outmaneuver, Ram Attack, Resiliance, Secondary Attack, Sense Presence, Shield Wall, Stalk, Steadfast, Stealth, Subterranean Warrior, Swamp Warrior, Trample, Tunnel, Unseen Assailant, Warmaster,

 Units with this special ability are skilled in attacking enemy units from behind in Close Combat (i.e. from the modelīs rear facing).
 When doing so they add +2 to the damage of their attack.
 Models attempting to Backstab must be in the rear facing of the target model at the start of the turn.
 They may not begin in the model`s front facing and Move round to the back, such an attempt would allow the targeted model to anticipate the attack and turn to meet it.
 Since a Backstab is made from the rear arc of the target, no shield bonuses may be applied if a shield is present.
 To represent this the defending player must subtract the Shield bonus from its DEF modifier for the attacker to gauge an accurate attack.